Crowns

 Dental crowns are known to have an incredibly high success rate in restoring your smile.
 A key factor in keeping your restorations healthy is the practice of good oral hygiene.
 The patient can continue to use a fluoride toothpaste and a soft-bristle brush to keep the teeth clean.
 Using a good antibacterial mouthwash is also advised.
 It is also recommended to visit your dentist once every six months for checkups and professional dental cleaning.

-To understand more about your restorative options, visit our office today.
+To understand more about your restorative options, visit our skilleddentiststoday.